DHasper/Board-games-with-AI/README.md

 # Board games + AI

 This is a collection of AI for different board games.
-As of right there are three games:
+As of now there are three games:

 - tic tac toe
 - reversi